 It’s Better If They Don’t Know You

-The 2021-22 Bengals didn’t play the Titans in the regular season but bested the Chiefs weeks before doing it again to punch their Super Bowl ticket.
+The 2021-22 Bengals didn’t play the Titans in the regular season, but bested the Chiefs weeks before doing it again to punch their Super Bowl ticket.
 The 2020-21 Browns went 1-1 against the Steelers in the regular season, getting smacked by 31 in October before enacting revenge in Week 17.
 They then ended Pittsburgh’s season in the Wild Card Round seven days later, 48-37, in the face of a 5-point spread.

 It was a different story for the 2021-22 Niners.
 They surrendered to Green Bay by two points in Week 3, but that outcome didn’t impact their joint reintroduction in the playoffs.

+None of the other major upsets from the last five years were rematches.
+The Bengals and Bills were scheduled to play in Week 17 of the 2022-23 campaign, but extenuating circumstances canceled the game.
+For the most part, these major upsets have not been centered around teams that know one another.
 Maybe the conclusion to draw is that a misunderstood underdog is a dangerous one.
 When a favorite has familiarity with its foe, the element of surprise disappears.
-Past results indicate favorites are still vulnerable even if they have played their underdog adversary, but zero shared history is a checkmark for the little guy.
+Past results indicate that favorites are still vulnerable even if they have played their underdog adversary, but zero shared history is a checkmark for the little guy.

 You Better Hit Your Target